 Cable knits and woven socks

 Need I say more?
-Autumn brings a season of cracking these bad boys back into my wardrobe and I couldn’t be happier.
+This season brings months of cracking these bad boys back into my wardrobe and I couldn’t be happier.
 I love pairing cable knit jumpers with shirts, and I’m practically living in woven socks whenever I’m home – the chunkier, the better.
 Let’s be real here.

 Fairy lights illuminating the dark nights